15 October 1940 – 6 July 2005

 At the domestic front, Satanam became highly obsessed with the carrying of the message of God to almost every estate within the state of Negeri Sembilan, and himself took a lead in organizing such teaching activities.
 He found true joy in the blessed field.
 In the year 1963 alone he went teaching almost every day in a week.
 Satanam grew up to be a prominent field worker, covering so many rubber plantation settlements.
 Satanam was able to converse very well in the English, Malay and Tamil languages, and endowed with this ability, he was able to reach all ethnic groups in Malaysia.
 He also became a good conductor of deepening classes and a Master of Ceremony for Bahá’í marriages.

 Satanam also belonged to among the first batch of home front pioneers in Malaysia.
-It was on the request by Dr. Muhajir that made Satanam got a transfer to Jelebu district in Negeri Sembilan in June 1962.
+It was on the request by Dr. Muhajir that made Satanam got a transfer to Jelebu district in Negeri Sembilan on 9 June 1961.
+While in Jelebu Satanam was successful in establishing a Local Spiritual Assembly in 1963.
+It was from Jelebu that Satanam was elected as a delegate for the first National Bahá’í Convention held in 1964 in Kuala Lumpur.
 In 1966 he was transferred from Jelebu to the coastal town of Port Dickson.
-While in Jelebu Satanam was successful in establishing an assembly in 1963.
 Satanam had later undertaken several teaching trips to the eastern states of Sabah and Sarawak.

 The first National Bahá’í Convention in 1964 was an emotional moment for Satanam, of which he used to recall from time to time.
 Satanam was among several others who were moved to tears as the results of the election of the first National Spiritual Assembly were announced.
 He was further moved by the talks of Amatu’l-Bahá who represented the Supreme Body.
 Having emerged as a great field worker for the Faith in Malaysia, Satanam, barely a youth of 24 years was invited to give a talk on taking the Faith to the Indian laborers in the estates.
 Several of his suggestions from his talk was well noted and appreciated On a lighter note, on the second night of the Convention, Satanam and Vasudevan from Malacca sang the ‘The Ballad of Yankee’ to an old Tamil song tune, which Amatu’l-Bahá enjoyed very much.
 Amatu’l-Bahá enjoyed the cultural event so much that she commented in jest that she would come back to Malaysia to enjoy such presentations at future conventions.

 Satanam at the back with Vasudevan to his left.
-Amatu’l-Bahá is seated in the centre with Mrs. Shantha Sundram seated next to her.
+Amatu’l-Bahá is seated in the center with Mrs. Shantha Sundram seated next to her.
 Conversing with Amatu’l-Bahá is Dr. R.J.
 Wolff.

 Satanam was deeply committed to serving the aboriginal friends called the “Asli” people in the jungles of Malaysia.
 It was Dr. Muhajir who had made a personal request to Satanam to take the Faith to the Asli areas.
 In 1964, Satanam’s first Asli teaching began when he joined K. Krishnan to the Asli settlement in Fort Iskandar near Rompin town, state of Negeri Sembilan, where 5 accepted the Faith.
 From then onward Satanam teamed up with Vishnupatham and Isaac DCruz to take the Faith to several places such as Kuala Langat and Hulu Langat provinces in the state of Selangor, and several other villages in the state of Perak.
 This team made it a point to take along new-comers for Asli teaching.
 On many occasions, they had entered the jungles in Bidor area in the state of Perak and emerged in the town of Kuala Lipis in the state of Pahang, from where they would catch a bus to return to Seremban town.
 During school holidays this team was not to be seen in their homes as they were inside the jungles.
 Ensuring the re-election of the Assemblies was a great challenge for them.
 For a few years, they would enter the jungle on April 17 and return on April 25, after ensuring assemblies were re-elected.
 Satanam’s passion for teaching the Asli people was so strong that in 1967, the National Spiritual Assembly appointed him into what was called the Aborigine Committee, which from 1971 came to be called the National Asli Teaching Committee, with its base in Seremban.